daniel-schwarzenbach/CSP_Project/README.md

 ## Windows

-We sadly do not support windows itself, but you can install Windows Subsystems for Linux (WSL) and follow the linux installation guide.
+Unfortunately, we do not support Windows, but you can install a Windows subsystem for Linux (WSL) and follow the linux installation guide.

 [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install)